-For the year ended 30 June 2012, no transactions with key management personnel occurred that would be considered related party transactions other than pre-paid expenses of \$9,000 relating to a travel advance to the Senior Vice President Corporate Development that remains outstanding at 30 June 2012 (2011: \$9,000).
+For the year ended 30 June 2012, pre-paid expenses of \$10,000 relating to a travel advance to the Senior Vice President Corporate Development was outstanding, and this amount was paid back during financial year 2013.
+There were no other related party transactions between Key Management personnel and the Group as of 30 June 2013.